kizniche/Mycodo/README.md

    The client application, mycodo-client.py, communicates and issues commands for the daemonized mycodo.py to carry out, such as specific configuration changes, relay changes, turning automation on and off, to name a few.

-   The HTTP control interface runs on a common LAMP system (Linux, Apache, MySQL, and PHP).
+   The HTTP control interface runs on a common LAMP system (Linux, Apache, MySQL, and PHP/Python).

 #### Index